List of Jewish prayers and blessings: Waking up

-Pesukei d'zimra
+Pesuke dezimra

 This portion of the prayers acts as an introduction to the morning prayers.
-The following is the order of Nusach Ashkenaz:
+The following is the order of the Nusach Ashkenaz:

 Shema and its blessings

-The Shema prayers is said every day in Shacharit and Maariv.
+The Shema prayers are said every day in Shacharit and Maariv.
 There are always two blessings before the Shema, but after the Shema in the day there is only one blessing, and at night there are two (or three in some communities).

 Amida

 The "standing [prayer]", also known as the Shemoneh Esreh ("The Eighteen"), consisting of 19 strophes on weekdays and seven on Sabbath days and 9 on Rosh haShana Mussaf.
 It is the essential component of Jewish services, and is the only service that the Talmud calls prayer.
 It is said three times a day (four times on Sabbaths and holidays, and five times on Yom Kippur).

 The source for the Amida is either as a parallel to the sacrifices in the Temple, or in honor of the Jewish forefathers.

-The prayer is divided into 3 sections, blessings of praise for God, requests for our needs (or exalting the holiness of the day for Shabbat and Yom Tov) and finally blessings of thanksgiving.
+The prayer is divided into three sections: blessings of praise for God, requests for our needs (or exalting the holiness of the day for Shabbat and Yom Tov) and finally blessings of thanksgiving.

 Praise

 Middle blessings

 On a regular weekday there are 13 blessings that ask God for our needs.
-A small number of rabbis, such as David Bar-Hayim based on fragments from the Cairo Geniza say only 12 blessings here.
+A small number of rabbis, such as David Bar-Hayim based on fragments from the Cairo Geniza, say only 12 blessings here.

 On fast days in the times of the Talmud there were a number of additional blessings, and in communities today a 14th blessing is added to the Chazzan's repetition on fast days.

 On Shabbat and Yom Tov there is only a single blessing.

-During Mussaf of Rosh HaShana there are 3 blessings in the middle, each built around 10 verses from the Tanach around a particular theme.
+During Mussaf of Rosh HaShana there are three blessings in the middle, each built around 10 verses from the Tanach around a particular theme.